loganbonsignore/miscellaneous/README.md

 # Logan Bonsignore

-#### Former corporate trainer and business manager turned tech junkie and data analytics student at the University of Denver.
+#### Former business manager and corporate trainer turned tech junkie and data analytics student at the University of Denver.
-- Focused on building forward-looking technical skills to optimize the potential of big data.
+- Intensly focused on building forward-looking technical and analytical skills to optimize the potential of big data while remaining focused on client needs.
-- Graduating from the University of Denver in Dec 2020
+- Graduating from the University of Denver in Dec 2020 with the goal of being hired as a data analyst in the Denver Metro area.

-- Actively seeking full-time employment
+Email: Loganbon14@gmail.com
+Phone: 720-273-7429
+Location: Denver, CO